Autonomous Building Inspection with Unitree Go2

 A quadruped robot that autonomously maps buildings, detects safety equipment, and tracks changes between inspection runs using 3D SLAM, frontier exploration, and vision-language segmentation.

-System Overview
+Overview

-The system runs on ROS 2 Kilted and is composed of 8 custom C++ nodes, 8 Python scripts, and integrates RTAB-Map (3D SLAM), Nav2 (autonomous navigation), and SAM 3 (vision-language object detection).
+The robot runs on ROS 2 Kilted and is composed of 8 custom C++ nodes, 8 Python scripts, and integrates RTAB-Map (3D SLAM), Nav2 (autonomous navigation), and SAM 3 (vision-language object detection).
 A single launch file with configurable arguments controls which subsystems are active, supporting workflows from manual teleoperation to fully autonomous inspection with change detection.
-The entire pipeline is orchestrated by a lifecycle manager script that launches the system, captures all data on shutdown, and produces a self-contained output folder with maps, point clouds, detection logs, and reports.
+The entire pipeline is orchestrated by a lifecycle manager script that launches the program, captures all data on shutdown, and produces a self-contained output folder with maps, point clouds, detection logs, and reports.

 Mapping & Localization (RTAB-Map)